You prevent manufactured home pipes from freezing with insulation and heat tape.

 How can you tell if your heat tape is working?

-In spite of frequent strong suggestions to check it frequently that is almost never done.
-Here are some reasons why:
+Despite frequent powerful suggestions to check it frequently, that is almost never done.
+Here are some reasons:

 - The water pipe is under the home, behind the skirting.
 To check for burned insulation, wet insulation, rodent damage, etc. someone has to open an access panel and crawl under with a light to check things out.
 Lots of people are claustrophobic and don’t like close encounters with snakes, rodents, feral cats, wasps, etc.

-- Many mobile home owners are to old, fat, or handicapped to manage the crawl.
+- Many mobile home owners are too old, fat, or handicapped to manage the crawl.

 - Careful reading of many articles about how to tell if the heat tape is working confirms it’s complicated, with no single solution.
 I think there is a lot more opinion than fact.